-The Off Campus Housing Coordinator and other members of the Student Life Office are available to answer questions about living in the area and to help provide information about the apartments in the area.
+The Off Campus Housing Coordinator and other members of Student Engagement and Leadership are available to answer questions about living in the area and to help provide information about the apartments in the area.
 We may be unable to offer opinions on where to live, but we can help narrow down options if the student is looking for specific features or amenities.

 Penn State Abington is a warm and welcoming campus so it won’t be hard to get to know people.
-By getting involved with clubs, activities, and events that go on around campus it makes it much easier to get to know others.
+Getting involved with clubs, activities, and events on campus makes it much easier to get to know others.
 It is also possible to meet other students at Orientation and at New Student Day.
 Of course, you will also meet new faces in your classes.

 It will definitely be a new experience and different for everyone.
 For some the adjustment might be more difficult than for others, but there are resources that are available to you to ease the situation.
 Upon entering college, students will encounter many different people and situations, and should come in with an open mind.
 Check out these tips below: